Sapphire Solar Farm NSW

 Commissioning

-In order to export power to the grid, each string of panels and inverters is required to undergo several performance tests.
+In order to export power to the grid, each turbine is required to undergo several performance tests.
+It is during this stage that you will start to see turbines spinning and ultimately the whole of the wind farm complete.

 Current Stage